jofmi/agentpy/docs/reference_environments.rst

 ============

 Environments are objects in which agents can inhabit a specific position.
-The connection between positions is defined by the environments topology.
+The connection between positions is defined by the environment's topology.
 There are currently three types:

 - :class:`Grid` n-dimensional spatial topology with discrete positions.
 - :class:`Space` n-dimensional spatial topology with continuous positions.
-- :class:`Network` graph topology consisting of vertices and edges.
+- :class:`Network` graph topology consisting of :class:`AgentNode` and edges.

 ----